 A company’s marketing department is essentially the heart of the business.
 Without marketing, there would be no sales, and without sales, you wouldn’t have a company.
-Needless to say, the strategies and methods a marketer implement is significantly important to the business.
+Needless to say, the strategies and methods a marketer implements are significantly important to the business.

-Marketing teams that are small or only consisting of one-person may feel challenged or stressed given the critical role that marketing plays in the company’s success.
-However, with strategy, planning, and comprehensibility, managing the marketing of a company with little or no help can be achievable.
+Given the critical role that marketing plays in the success of a company, small marketing teams or those only consisting of a single person can be challenging and stressful.
+However, with strategy, planning, and comprehensibility, managing the marketing department with little or no help can be achievable.

 Ultimately, content is the driving point for all inbound marketing initiatives and plays an integral part in every inbound methodology stage.
 The verbiage you create as a marketer should be informative, useful, and logical to appeal to your target audience and to induce successful action from your customers.